Gabrieldd001/asciicker-wiki/comments.md

-to do: merge all information into github from google docs [link to doc](https://docs.google.com/document/d/1UmIUB2GU9r0Y-YEkK3dV2Fyys4eMo5ESEv3XAZtZzjM/edit?usp=sharing)
+# to do: merge all information into github from google docs [link to doc](https://docs.google.com/document/d/1UmIUB2GU9r0Y-YEkK3dV2Fyys4eMo5ESEv3XAZtZzjM/edit?usp=sharing)
+# polish the articles as its mostly been ripped off of docs